open-contracting/cardinal-rs/docs/cli/prepare.md

 Corrected data is written to standard output as line-delimited JSON.

-Quality issues are written to standard error as CSV rows with the columns: line number, ocid, path, array indexes, incorrect value, error description.
+Quality issues are written to standard error as CSV rows with the columns: line, ocid, path, array indexes, incorrect value, error description.

 Usage: ocdscardinal[EXE] prepare [OPTIONS] <FILE>